Discovering Value in a Lost Life: Johnny Cash Sings Sunday Morning Coming Down

 The Perennial Prison of the Mind

 His state of mind has influenced his actions or, more accurately, his perpetual state of non-action.
 State a mind plays a role in everything.
-Where the mind remains, the body can aimless follow or, worse, drift.
+Where the mind remains, the body can aimlessly follow or, worse, drift.
 Upon listening to the lyrics, you can clearly tell that the narrator knows he has done wrong.
-There is a sense of regret in his voice although he has clearly settled into his miserable way of life.
+There is a sense of regret in his voice, although he has settled into his miserable way of life.
 Now, he has allowed his mind to solidify the prison he has created for himself.

 Walking Out the Door for Spiritual Renewal

 Then something happens that changes everything and, mercifully, for the better.
-In the latter half of the lyrics, the narrator experiences a much needed self-revelation.
+In the latter half of the lyrics, the narrator experiences a much-needed self-revelation.

 The Cash Factor

 The lyrics should never be removed from how Johnny Cash sings them.
 There is a slow build where you can feel uncertainty in Cash's voice how the narrator is completely caught off guard by the sounds he had once ignored.
 The voice's tempo slowly changes to guilt to joy and then to newfound acceptance thanks to the believable emotion Cash infuses.

 There are a few reasons why Sunday Morning Coming Down is such a classic.
 The themes in the work are timeless and ring true.
 A sense of hope closes out what commenced as a tale of woe and despair.
 The great voice and feeling of the equally great Johnny Cash create the auditory equivalent of actually being in the narrator's heart, mind, and soul.

 A somber lesson appears in all three places.